Through The Fibro Fog

 Blackcurrants are small dark purple berries that have a sweet tart taste.
 Personally I don't like to eat blackcurrants alone as the flavor is a little too much!
 But they add a nice tangy sweetness alongside other berries when cooked in oatmeal.

 As this berry has a shorter season during the summer, it's often easier to buy frozen blackcurrants.
 It's also more affordable to buy frozen berries!
-While less common in some areas of the United States, us Brits use a fair amount of blackcurrants, especially in drinks such as my blackcurrant mocktail or perhaps my frozen berry overnight oats.
+While less common in some areas of the United States, us Brits use a fair amount of blackcurrants, especially in drinks such as my blackcurrant mocktail.

 In terms of health benefits, the overview of blackcurrants by Healthline describes that they are a good source of vitamin C, antioxidants and polyphemols, amongst other nutrients.